FrancoLiberali/cql/docs/cql/query.rst

 ------------------------

-The set of conditions that are received by the `orm.NewQuery` method form the cql compilable query system.
+The set of conditions that are received by the `orm.NewQuery` method form the cql compiled query system.
 It is so named because the conditions will verify at compile time that the query to be executed is correct.

 These conditions are objects of type Condition that contain the